phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 Since integration tests are separate executables, we need to provide all the crate attributes (`no_std`, `no_main`, `test_runner`, etc.) again.
 We also need to create a new entry point function `_start`, which calls the test entry point function `test_main`.
 We don't need any `cfg(test)` attributes because integration test executables are never built in non-test mode.

 We use the [`unimplemented`] macro that always panics as a placeholder for the `test_runner` function and just `loop` in the `panic` handler for now.
 Ideally, we want to implement these functions exactly as we did in our `main.rs` using the `serial_println` macro and the `exit_qemu` function.
-The problem is that we don't have access to these functions since tests are built completely separately of our `main.rs` executable.
+The problem is that we don't have access to these functions since tests are built completely separately from our `main.rs` executable.

 [`unimplemented`]: https://doc.rust-lang.org/core/macro.unimplemented.html

 If you run `cargo test` at this stage, you will get an endless loop because the panic handler loops endlessly.
-You need to use the `Ctrl+c` keyboard shortcut for exiting QEMU.
+You need to use the `ctrl+c` keyboard shortcut for exiting QEMU.

 ### Create a Library